 - As soon after January 1 as possible, but before mid February, complete and submit a Free Application for Federal Student Aid (FAFSA).
 All students applying for any kind of federal or institutional financial aid (except PLUS loans) must file the FAFSA.
 Elon's federal Title IV School Code is 002927. - If you wish to be considered for all aid programs (not just federal programs), register for the Financial Aid PROFILE service.
 You should register no later than January 15.
 CSS will send you a customized PROFILE application.
 You should complete and submit the application as soon after January 1 as possible, but no later than mid February.
 Elon's CSS Code is 5183.
-The CSS is filed only as a freshman unless there are extreme financial changes. - Complete an Elon University 2007-2008 Financial Aid Application.
-This form may be submitted at any time but, like the forms listed above, it should be submitted before mid February. - Certain applications may require that Elon University request additional information.
-Respond to these requests as soon as they are made.

-Notify Elon's Office of Financial Planning of any scholarships, grants, loans or other assistance you will be receiving from any source other than Elon University.
+The CSS is filed only as a freshman unless there are extreme financial changes. - Complete an Elon University 2008-2009 Financial Aid Application.
+This form may be submitted at any time but, like the forms listed above, it should be submitted before mid February. - Freshmen wishing to apply for need-based endowed scholarships should refer to the information on page 21. - Certain applications may require that Elon University request additional information.
+Respond to these requests as soon as they are made. - Notify Elon's Office of Financial Planning of any scholarships, grants, loans or other assistance you will be receiving from any source other than Elon University.
 Such notification is required by federal regulation as well as institutional policy and failure to do so may affect previously made financial aid offers.